April 11, 2020

 Determining Child Support

 Understanding how child support is determined is a critical aspect of any divorce or separation involving children.
-At Hurst, Robin & Kay, LLC, our team of seasoned divorce lawyers in Chicago, IL, specializes in navigating the complexities of child support to ensure fair and responsible arrangements that prioritize the well-being of the children involved.
+Our divorce attorney specializes in child support issues, ensuring fair and responsible arrangements that prioritize the well-being of the children involved.

 The Basics of Child Support